bdanalytics/Boston-Housing/Boston_Housing.md

     - Change .fit suffix of model metrics to .mdl if it's data independent (e.g. AIC, Adj.R.Squared - is it truly data independent ?, etc.)
     - move model_type parameter to myfit_mdl before indep_vars_vctr (keep all model_* together)
+    - create a custom model for rpart that has minbucket as a tuning parameter
     - varImp for randomForest crashes in caret version:6.0.41 -> submit bug report

 - Probability handling for multinomials vs. desired binomial outcome